Strawbery Fields: Why Does Covenant-72B Look Broken?

 The difference is in how feedback lands.
 A child integrates correction through emotion, through memory, through the social weight of getting something right in front of a parent.
 When a parent corrects a mispronunciation, the correction arrives alongside tone of voice, facial expression, the warmth or sharpness of the moment.
 Reinforcement learning from human feedback, the technique used to fine-tune language models after their initial training, mirrors this loop in structure.
 The model produces output, a human rates it, the model adjusts.
 Same feedback architecture.
 Alien substrate.
 There is no embarrassment at getting something wrong, only a shift in probability weights.
 The outcome can look similar.
 The experience could not be more different.

 Intelligence turns out to be stranger and more varied than our intuitions prepare us for.
 Counting letters is easy for humans because we have eyes, spatial processing, and a visual system that evolved over hundreds of millions of years to track individual objects in a scene.
 It is hard for language models because they were built to process meaning, and meaning operates at a higher level of abstraction than individual characters.
 A different kind of mind, with a different growth curve.
+And growth curves are shaped by whoever controls the training.

 Twelve Seconds at Kitty Hawk